 Okay, okay.
 I know what you're thinking.
 Making homemade Greek yogurt seems a little...much.
 But honestly, that couldn't be farther from the truth!
-Homemade yogurt takes time, yes, but very little effort.
+Homemade Greek yogurt takes time, yes, but very little effort.
 Plus, it supports gut health, delivers a solid dose of protein, promotes bone health with nutrients like calcium and B12, and even helps with muscle recovery after a solid workout.
 [1]

-I have to thank my dear friend and colleague, Erika, for convincing me to make my own Greek yogurt.
+PS-I have to thank my dear friend and former colleague, Erika, for convincing me to make my own Greek yogurt.
 She inspired this recipe, so I think of her every time I start a new batch.
-Making homemade Greek yogurt might sound intimidating at first, but once you try it, store bought just won't impress you much.
-So, using my best Shania Twain voice, Let's go, gurt!

 Thick and creamy Greek yogurt is made by straining regular yogurt to remove excess whey, resulting in a rich texture and concentrated flavor.
 It’s packed with protein, probiotics, and calcium, making it perfect for breakfast bowls, smoothies, baking, or as a healthy substitute for sour cream and mayonnaise.
 Enjoy it plain, or sweeten it naturally with honey and fresh fruit for a wholesome treat.